Rivendael/cypher_cell/README.md

 **Note on `.reveal()`:** When you call `.reveal()`, Python creates a standard, immutable string.
 While cypher_cell wipes its own internal memory, it cannot wipe the string Python just created.
 Always use secrets in the narrowest scope possible:

+Warning on Literals: Avoid passing string literals directly like CypherCell("my_secret").
+Python may intern these strings, keeping them in memory for the duration of the process regardless of what cypher_cell does.
+Always load from environment variables, files, or buffers.

 ```python
 # GOOD: String is short-lived
 authenticate(cell.reveal())